-Kate is learning that the perfect model of IC must focus on mechanism and that mechanism choice should match teacher expertise.
-She is still confused about Non-Directive IC and its belief that the coach "facilitates the self-directed learning of the coachee" (Knight, J. 2007).
+Kate is learning that the perfect model of instructional coaching must focus on mechanism and that mechanism choice should match teacher expertise.
+She is still confused about Non-Directive instructional coaching and its belief that the coach "facilitates the self-directed learning of the coachee" (Knight, J. 2007).

 By ignoring her teacher’s desire to direct their own learning, does she risk turning teachers off?
 On the other hand, by prioritising teachers solving their own classroom problems does she risk teachers selecting the wrong things to work on or facing cognitive overload and not learning at all?